mkorthof/freenom-script/README.md

 An exeption is when config options were added/changed which you may need to compare and merge.
 Such config changes are listed [below](#Changes).

-## Uninstall

-Run `make uninstall`.

-You can also manually reverse the steps under Installation above (remove .sh, .conf and scheduler files).

 ## Usage

 ```shell